-Need for the Project: The IEEE Std 802.11bb™ standard extended the operation of IEEE 802.11 into
+Need for the Project: The IEEE Std 802.11bb-2023™ standard extended the operation of IEEE 802.11 into

 the optical spectrum.
-IEEE Std 802.11bb™ compliant devices have been introduced with several organizations developing prototypes and products.
+LC devices as defined in IEEE Std 802.11bb-2023™ have been introduced with several organizations developing prototypes and products.
 The amendment enabled the use of IEEE Std 802.11n™, IEEE Std 802.11ac™ and IEEE Std 802.11ax™ standards in the optical domain.
 New features defined in the latest series of IEEE 802.11 amendments have been requested by various customers.
 These changes, including reducing the power consumption and increasing the range of LC devices, aim to expand the market and address a wider range of applications.
 This project aims to support those customer requests and ensure that the latest generation of IEEE 802.11 systems have an up-to-date industry standard to operate in the optical spectrum.

-Stakeholders for the Standard: The stakeholders of this standard are the developers and users of the Wireless LAN devices, including wireless network access service providers, manufacturers, health care workers, retail service providers, and many others.
+Stakeholders for the Standard: The stakeholders include chipset manufacturers to deliver PHY & MAC sub-systems, system integrators and lighting companies, telecom operators, Internet Service Providers (ISPs), emerging IoT companies, large industrial manufacturers, aviation and transportation industries.

 Intellectual Property